Marco Fenucci

 Publications

 1. M. F., A. Carbognani: 2024.
 Long-term orbital evolution of Dimorphos boulders and implications on the origin of meteorites, Monthly Notices of the Royal Astronomical Society, Volume 528, Issue 4, Pages 6660–6665 (arXiv).
-See also related news on Media INAF.
+See also related news on Media INAF, National Geographic, The Times, and IFL Science.
 Abstract ▿▵

 2. M. F., M. Micheli, F. Gianotto, L. Faggioli, D. Oliviero, A. Porru, R. Rudawska, J. L. Cano, L. Conversi, R. Moissl: 2024.
 An automated procedure for the detection of the Yarkovsky effect and results from the ESA NEO Coordination Centre, Astronomy and Astrophysics 682, A29 (arXiv).
 Abstract ▿▵